Emilio Cecchi: Marriage and family

-In 1911 Emilio Cecchi married Leonetta Pieraccini (1882 - 1977), an artist and the daughter of a physician from Poggibonsi a little town set in the wine country approximately midway between Florence and Siena.
+In 1911 Emilio Cecchi married Leonetta Pieraccini (1882–1977), an artist and the daughter of a physician from Poggibonsi a little town set in the wine country approximately midway between Florence and Siena.
 However, the couple now made their home not in Tuscany but back in Rome.
 The marriage was followed by the births of their four children in 1912, 1913, 1914 and 1918.
 (Their eldest child, a son, died in infancy, however.)

-The critic-translator, Masolino D'Amico (born 1939), is Emilio Cecchi's grandson.
+The critic and translator Masolino D'Amico (born 1939) is Emilio Cecchi's grandson.

 In Rome

 Back in Rome, he contributed assiduously to La Tribuna, a daily newspaper published between 1883 and 1946.
 He also had time to work for rival publications, of which probably the most significant, at least initially, was the weekly literary magazine La Voce.
 However, he increasingly found himself in opposition to editorial decisions by the La Voce under its editor in chief, his fellow Florentine Giuseppe De Robertis.
 Cecchi's article "False audacie" appeared in "Tribuna" on 13 February 1915.
 It robustly criticised Papini's "Cento pagine di poesia" ("A hundred pages of poetry") and triggered a similarly robust reaction from Papini in La Voce on 28 February 1915.
-Further back and forth exchanges between the two, published respectively in "Tribuna" and "Voce", followed, and other literary commentators joined the fray.
+Further back-and-forth exchanges between the two, published respectively in "Tribuna" and "Voce", followed, and other literary commentators joined the fray.
 However, as 1915 progressed, larger political developments intervened.

 Although using "Tribuna" for his feuding with antagonists in the literary journals was no doubt an effective way to raise his profile among Rome's intellectuals, it was not necessarily Cecchi's most important work during this period.
 His circle also included erudite scholars such as Roberto Longhi and Grazia Deledda.
 His 1912 essay on the work of Giovanni Pascoli is regarded as one of his best, containing insights as valid today as when it first appeared.
 Over the next two or three years, he concentrated principally on English and Irish literature, producing several significant translations.
 Swinburne and Meredith were particular favourites.
 Nevertheless, he certainly did not avoid Italian poetry.
 He was an enthusiastic admirer of Dino Campana, "the best poet we have".

 He also contributed to the Fascist daily Il Tevere.